Alexander Imich

-Alexander Herbert Imich (February 4, 1903 – June 8, 2014) was a Polish-American chemist, parapsychologist, zoologist and writer who was the president of the Anomalous Phenomena Research Center in New York City.
+Alexander Imich (February 4, 1903 – June 8, 2014) was a Polish-American chemist, parapsychologist, zoologist and writer who was the president of the Anomalous Phenomena Research Center in New York City.
 He was born in 1903 in Częstochowa, Poland (then part of the Russian Empire) to a Jewish family.

-Imich, a supercentenarian, also became the oldest living man at age 111 after the death of almost 112-year-old Arturo Licata, of Italy, on April 24, 2014.
-Until his own death a little more than a month later, at the age of 111 years and 124 days, Imich was certified by Guinness World Records as the world's oldest living man.
+Imich, a supercentenarian, also became the oldest living man at age 111 after the death of 111-year-old Arturo Licata, of Italy, on April 24, 2014.
+Until his own death a little more than a month later, aged 111 years and 124 days, Imich was certified by Guinness World Records as the world's oldest living man.

 Imich was also the last surviving veteran of the Polish-Soviet War.

 Early war service

 Imich stated that, at age 15, he and the rest of his class joined the Polish forces to fight the Bolsheviks in 1918.
 His older brother reportedly served as an instructor in the automobile division, so Imich learned to drive trucks for the army until the Bolshevik forces were pushed back and Imich returned to school.